catenare/devnotes/docs/projects/kinder/Development.md

         name = Johan Martin
 ```

+## Restore old database to work with

+- use PgAdmin4 web tool

+* Create database _paseo_
+* Create role _paseo_

+- Restore database _paseo.sql_ saved in OneDrive.

+* Restore has errors but can be ignored

 ## Pipfile upgrade for docs

 - Changed the pipfile version to latest version of python